-- (i) Cash credit facility (inclusive of buyers credit and packing credit facility in foreign currency) from a bank are secured by first exclusive charge on all current assets and movable plant, property and equipment of the Company, equitable mortgage on property owned by it's subsidiary Enertec Controls Ltd situated at 15-16, 1st Phase, Electronic city, Bangalore. - (ii) Term loan facility from bank are secured by first pari passu charge on all movable plant, property and equipment (tangible), current assets of the Company both present and future.
-First Pari Passu charge by way of equitable mortgage on property owned by it's subsidiary Enertec Controls Ltd situated at 15-16, 1st Phase, Electronic city, Bangalore, pledge of shares to the extent of 1.40 times the exposure of both of the Companies (the Company and AXISCADES Engineering Technologies Limited) with mark to market clause.
+- (i) Cash credit facility (inclusive of post shipment credit facility and packing credit facility in foreign currency) from bank are secured by first exclusive charge on all current assets and movable plant, property and equipment of the Company, equitable mortgage on property owned by it's subsidiary Enertec Controls Ltd situated at 14-15, I Phase, Electronic city, Bangalore. - (ii) Term loan facility from bank are secured by first pari passu charge on all movable plant, property and equipment (tangible), current assets of the Company both present and future.
+First Pari Passu charge by way of equitable mortgage on property owned by it's subsidiary Enertec Controls Ltd situated at 15-16, 1st Phase, Electronic city, Bangalore, piedge of shares to the extent of 1.40 times the exposure of both of the Companies (the Company and AXISCADES Engineering Technologies Limited) with mark to market clause.
 Further, shortfall undertaking and letter of responsibility is backed by board resolution to be submitted by Jupiter Capital Private Limited.

-c Loan covenants
+c Loan covenant